 - Youth workshop #4: Thursday, February 16, 5:30-7:30 p.m.

-There is a one-time $300 out-of-pocket cost for the Comfort Ability Workshop, which includes 6-telehealth sessions.
+There is a one-time $300 out-of-pocket cost for the Comfort Ability Workshop, which includes 6-telehealth sessions or the single full-day program.
 There are limited scholarship slots available pending eligibility.

 To learn more or reserve your spot, please e-mail us.